+Thanks to some points pooling between my partner and I, and his savvy use of an Amex companion voucher, we got to fly first class with British Airways when emigrating to Australia in 2014.
 I anticipated the journey for weeks, dreaming of the elegance and luxury that lay ahead.
-But, to be entirely honest, my experience didn’t quite live up to the dream.
+But, to be entirely honest, my experience didn’t quite live up to our expectations.

 “I’m taking these away now so if you want something you better order now”.